zeromq/zeromq.org/content/docs/examples/c/czmq/messages_strings_send_recv.md

 library: czmq
 ---

-The following function sends a C string to a socket as a frame where the string's length equals frame's length.
+The following functions sends a C string to a socket as a single-frame message where the string's length equals frame's length.

 ```c
 zstr_send (socket, "HELLO");